Jazza Dickens: Golden Contract tournament

-In the semi-finals, Dickens battled fellow Brit Leigh Wood.
+In the semi-finals, Dickens battled fellow Briton Leigh Wood.
 Early in the fight, Dickens had swelling over his left eye, but managed to put on a very good performance throughout the fight.
 Dickens, who was ranked #3 at featherweight by the IBF at the time, managed to snatch a majority decision victory.

+On 15 February 2025 at the Co-op Live Arena in Manchester, Dickens defeated Zelfa Barrett by unanimous decision.

+Dickens challenged IBA and WBA (Interim) super-featherweight champion Albert Batyrgaziev at Rixos Tersane in Istanbul, Turkey, on 2 July 2025, winning the fight by stoppage in the fourth round.